James Lavelle: Career

 Lavelle was born and grew up in Oxford.
-He began a club night in Oxford called Mo Wax Please while working at Bluebird record store in London.
+He ran a club night in Oxford called Mo Wax Please while working at Bluebird record store in London.
 He later moved to London and worked for Honest Jon's and contributed a column to Straight No Chaser.

 He founded his own record label Mo' Wax in 1992.
 The label was not co-founded by Tim Goldsworthy, as is often reported.
 Mo' Wax released albums by DJ Shadow, Dr. Octagon, and Lavelle's own Unkle project.

 Lavelle is a longtime resident at Fabric in London, mixing the inaugural Fabric Live mix album.
 He has also mixed four DJ mix albums for Global Underground, and soundtracks to the films Sexy Beast and Shelter, and TV series Trust.
 Lavelle also produced the title track for Queens of the Stone Age's 2013 album ...Like Clockwork.

 In 2014 he was asked to direct the Meltdown festival, following in the footsteps of David Bowie, Yoko Ono, and Jarvis Cocker.
 His lineup included concerts by Josh Homme, Max Richter, Neneh Cherry, Goldie and Mark Lanegan.
 The event culminated with a live UNKLE:Redux featuring a guest appearance from former member DJ Shadow.

 Lavelle later curated the 2016 exhibition "Daydreaming with Stanley Kubrick" at Somerset House.
 He was the subject of 2016 documentary film The Man from Mo'Wax.